 There’s a dreaded “purging period” during Accutane when acne gets worse initially.
 One study found it happens in 32% of patients and typically lasts 3-4 weeks.
 (13) If this happens to you don’t be discouraged, it simply means the medication is working its magic.
 These side effects will subside soon enough.

 If you find it overbearing take a deep breath, listen to music, meditate, write in a journal, exercise — anything to destress and keep your mind off it.
 For most people, this is the hardest part about Accutane.
-Once you’ve gotten past this point your more than halfway through the battle, Acne-warrior.
+Once you’ve gotten past this point you’re more than halfway there, Acne-warrior.